 Not quite the same thing, but another old sketch has Ernie and Bert preparing for bed when Bert hears the drip of a leaky faucet.
 He asks Ernie to "do something about the sound of that water dripping", and Ernie obliges by cranking up the radio to drown out the dripping sound.
 When Bert complains about that, Ernie drowns the radio out by turning a vacuum cleaner on.

 Kremmen of the Star Corps.
-The evil Thargoid aliens threaten to "play Twisted Sister into each ear until your brain explodes!"
+After capturing our hero, the evil Thargoid aliens threaten to "play Twisted Sister into each ear until your brain explodes!"

 In The Goon Show's 1984 parody - predictably enough, called "Nineteen Eighty Five" - the tortures in Room 101 all entailed listening to BBC Radio Soap Operas.